A Simple Construction of Lefschetz Fibrations on Compact Stein Surfaces: A simple method for constructing a PALF

+We now show that the total space of the PALF $SF$ is diffeomorphic to $D^4$.
+Recall from Subsection~\ref{sec:preliminaries3} the procedure $\Phi$, which constructs a Kirby diagram representing a 4-dimensional 2-handlebody diffeomorphic to the total space of a given PALF.
+For each $1 \leq i \leq N-1$, the vanishing cycle $C_i$ of $SF$ and the 1-handle it passes over are depicted in Figure~\ref{fig:W0302}(q) (note that the blue guide line $B_0$ is omitted).
+Applying the procedure $\Phi$, let $\overline{C_i}$ denote the attaching circle corresponding to the vanishing cycle $C_i$.
+Because $\overline{C_i}$ intersects the cocore of the 1-handle transversely at exactly one point, the 2-handle attached along $\overline{C_i}$ and the corresponding 1-handle form a 1-handle/2-handle canceling pair.
+Since all 1-handles and 2-handles cancel out in this manner, leaving only the 0-handle, the total space of $SF$ is indeed diffeomorphic to $D^4$.

-In the concrete example , we obtain the PALF $P$ with the collection of vanishing cycles $\{C_i \mid 0 \leq i \leq 4 \}$ and the regular fiber $\Sigma$ shown in Figure~\ref{fig:S0302}(d).
-The monodromy factorization is $(C_0, C_4, C_3, C_2, C_1)$.
-The regular fiber has genus one and three boundary components.
+Returning to our running example, we obtain the PALF $SF$ with the ordered collection of vanishing cycles $(C_1, C_2, C_3, C_4)$ and the PALF $P$ with the collection $(C_0, C_1, C_2, C_3, C_4)$, as shown in Figures~\ref{fig:W0301}(c) and (d), respectively.
+In this specific example, the regular fiber has genus 1 and three boundary components.\\

-What we need to show is that the following lemma holds.
+We now show that the following lemma holds, which justifies our construction.

-\begin{lem} The PALF corresponding to the ordered simple closed curves on the surface with boundary obtained by the above construction is diffeomorphic to the handlebody consisting of a 0-handle and a single 2-handle with attaching circle $\widetilde{C}_0$ and framing tb$(\widetilde{C}_0)-1$. \end{lem}
+\begin{lem} The total space of the PALF obtained by the above construction, which corresponds to the ordered collection of simple closed curves on the surface with boundary, is diffeomorphic to the 4-dimensional handlebody consisting of a 0-handle and a single 2-handle attached along $\widetilde{C_0}$ with framing $tb(\widetilde{C_0})-1$. \end{lem}